fdjftmczxh/Critical-Ops-Dumps/README.md

 # Critical Ops Dumps

-This repository serves as a central container for dumps of Critical Ops.
+This repository serves as a central container for dumps of Critical Ops, alternatively join https://discord.gg/q6cra6wUQA

 ## Repository Structure